What’s an Employee Complaint Form?

 - Non-payment of salary: Every employee is entitled to fair pay.
 This could include an outright non-payment or even a partial payment.

-- Other criminal activities: These include but are not limited to: cyberbullying, retaliation, fraudulent activities, or theft.
+- Other unwarranted activities: These include but are not limited to: cyberbullying, retaliation, fraudulent activities, or theft.

 Steps on Filing a Workplace Complaint Form

 Filing a complaint and getting your concerns addressed is ideal.
 However, if done incorrectly, this may result in the complaint getting dismissed.
-The following steps will help you in filing a complaint.
+The following steps will help you file a complaint.

 - Inform the manager of the incident: Before filing a complaint, try to resolve the issue with the manager and human resource team.
 They may be able to take appropriate action to resolve the incident and avoid possible escalation.